munificent/journal/asset/post/2015-09-07-what-the-hero-sees.md

 ## A Line of Shadows

-Another way to approach a problem is to negate it, and that's what this algorithm does.
-Instead of calculating which tiles are visible, it figures out which are hidden, which put it in a family of algorithms that do "shadow casting".
+Another way to simplify a problem is solve its negation, and that's what this algorithm does.
+Instead of calculating which tiles are visible, it figures out which are hidden, which puts it in a family of algorithms that do "shadow casting".
 Before I explain it, try it out yourself:

 <figure>